dgriffiths3/ucl_cegeg075/README.md

 jupyter notebook
 ```

+Finally, open the file `opencv_coursework.ipynb`.
 It is important you run `jupyter notebook` whilst in the `ucl_cege075` directory as otherwise the file paths will not work correctly.

 ### Coursework Task: